 This annual survey is useful for learning about who is coming into contact with the police in terms of characteristics like race, gender, health status, and drug use.
 The survey is not particularly focused on criminal legal system experiences, but it does ask respondents about lifetime and past year arrest history.1 The website offers a helpful tool with which you can compare the demographic and health information of people with these criminal legal system experiences against those who have not been arrested.

 For example, users on the homepage can select from the Analyze Data dropdown.
-"Public Use Data Analysis System" takes users to page with a "Surveys" panel on the left where users can select "NSDUH" for a list of surveys going back to 2002.
+“Data Analysis System” takes users to a page with a “Start Analysis” panel on which users can select “NSDUH” for a list of surveys going back to 2002.

-Clicking a survey will take users to a Crosstab Creator.
+Clicking a survey will take users to a crosstab creator.
 Subjects related to Corrections are found under Special Topics.
-Users can, for example, populate the Row Variable with "# of Times Arrested and Booked Past 12 Months" and cross reference it with a Drug Treatment topic like "Ever Received Alcohol or Drug Treatment."
+Users can, for example, populate the Row Variable with “# of Times Arrested and Booked Past 12 Months” and cross reference it with a Drug Treatment topic like “Ever Received Alcohol or Drug Treatment.”

 • Mapping Police Violence